RunSi/DEVWKS-2601/guide/step2.md

 The GENIE topology is based on the pyats topology.

-A pyats topology file which describes the network is described within a YAML file
+The topology file is written in yaml and will describe attributes of your test network, such as device type login details, login method, links between devices.

 The GENIE Topology object is created by issuing the following commands:-